jobisoft/TbSync/README.md

 ### Where is this going?

-I started to work on TbSync, because my wife needed ActiveSync (EAS) support in Thunderbird.
-Soon after, I realized that the current situation for external sync accounts is very confusing: There was no central place to set up sync accounts.
+I started to work on TbSync, because we needed ActiveSync (EAS) support in Thunderbird.
+Soon after, I realized that the current situation for external sync accounts is very confusing in terms of user experience: There was no central place to set up sync accounts.
 The same DAV account had to be setup in lightning and again in the sogo-connector or in CardBook.
 EWS accounts are setup differently again and for google we need 3 different Add-Ons for contacts, calendars and tasks.

 With TbSync I want to unify that: A central manager to setup sync accounts (DAV, EAS, EWS, Google, ...) and get contacts, tasks and calendars.
 For the start I left out e-mail support, because it was not clear if JS Account will continue to exist and I also wanted to start immediately and thus did not try to mess with the Thunderbird Account Manager, but created an independent Sync Account Manager.
 Most provider allow IMAP anyway.